ip5up/mod_flowplayervideo/README.md

-This module is to be installed within Joomla.
+This module is to be installed within Joomla to display video using flowplayer.
 Currently support Joomla 3.0 above

 Prerequisites: